Beverly Chukwu – 2021 Feature Winner

 Prince of Lavendale Street

-A 12-year-old romantic, who can’t help but view his life as a fairy-tale, clashes with his widowed Nigerian mother in order to find his princess and fulfill his father’s dying wish.
+A 12-year-old romantic’s life goes from fairy-tale to nightmare as he clashes with his widowed Nigerian mother in order to find his princess and fulfill his father’s dying wish.

 Prince of Lavendale Street is ultimately a love story between mother and son.
 When I was developing this feature, I set out to write a script that contained all of the things that I loved — multiple POVs, intergenerational family conflict, and fantasticism in the form of imagined realities — and ended up with all of that, but more importantly, the story became an ode to motherhood.
 Given my sometimes fraught relationship with my own mother, Blessing’s character became aspirational.
 I wanted to create the relationship I sought, and in doing so, I attempted to answer a “what if.”
 What if I wrote a mother who had the courage to open up to her child about her past, an action that would eventually heal a relationship built on secrets?
 In trying to answer this, I started to explore intergenerational conceptions of love in a community that is falsely labeled as loveless, backward, and violent.
 Putting together aspects of my own familial relationships and the patriarchal demands of my Nigerian upbringing, the script’s three family members and their respective love stories fell into place and (without my realizing it) added specks of light to these narrow stereotypes.